CHAPTER 3: PUTTING YOUR BEST FOOT FORWARD

 STEREOTYPES OF MILITARY APPLICANTS

-As a military veteran, you already stand out from civilian candidates in the admissions process and benefit from the positive stereotypes mentioned above.
-But you are also competing for admission against other veterans, who may possess experiences very similar to yours.
-So you need to think about what makes you an individual and develop an engaging personal voice.
+As a veteran, you already stand out from many civilian applicants.
+But you are also competing against other veterans, some of whom may have very similar backgrounds.
+To distinguish yourself, you need to articulate what makes you unique.

 Last updated